frequency-chain/frequency/designdocs/provider_permissions.md

 ### revoke_schema_grants()

 An extrinsic (or rpc if revoking is paid off while adding) to allow a provider or delegator to block publishing rights on specific schemas.
-If a delegator has **Publisher** status, then restricting a schema will render it **Restricted** status on provider.

 - Parameters:
     1. **provider_msa**: The MSA of the provider/app.